Peter Scott (thief): Burglary

 Scott began his life of crime in his teens, targeting wealthy homes around Belfast's Malone Road.
-By the time he was caught by the police in 1952, Scott estimated that he had committed 150 burglaries, attributing his early success to his appearance.
+By the time he was caught by the police in 1952, Scott estimated that he had committed 150 burglaries, attributing his early success to looking like a resident.
+In later years Scott purchased a new suit before each job, so his appearance fitted in with the places he burgled.
 For these early crimes he served six months in Crumlin Road Gaol, later claiming that the police had only charged him with twelve burglaries because of their embarrassment at the scale of his exploits.

 Adopting the surname Scott, he then moved to London.
 While working as a pub bouncer in the West End of London, he burgled houses in the evenings.

 In prison in 1957, Scott met George "Taters" Chatham, then renowned as the most celebrated "cat burglar" in London.
-Working together, Scott and Chatham formed a criminal partnership that would net them many millions of pounds' worth of art and jewellery, following their successful targeting of furriers and jewellery boutiques on Bond Street, and art collectors in Mayfair.
-From his initial term in the late 1950s, Scott spent increasing periods of time in prison, having been jailed for three years in 1961, five in 1964, and a further four years in 1985.
+Working together, Scott and Chatham formed a criminal partnership that stole many millions of pounds' worth of art and jewellery by targeting furriers and jewellery boutiques on Bond Street, and art collectors in Mayfair.
+From his initial term in the late 1950s, Scott spent increasing periods of time in prison: three years in 1961, five in 1964, and four years in 1985.

-According to Scott, notable victims of his burglaries included famous performers such as Lauren Bacall, Maria Callas, Judy Garland, Zsa Zsa Gabor, Vivien Leigh, Sophia Loren, Shirley MacLaine and Elizabeth Taylor, and society figures such as John Aspinall, Soraya Khashoggi, Mohammad Reza Pahlavi, the Shah of Iran.
-Another of Scott's claimed burglaries was of Queen Elizabeth The Queen Mother, a crime that he claimed was covered up by a Government-issued "D-Notice", which prevented press coverage of the incident.
+According to Scott, notable victims of his burglaries included famous performers including Lauren Bacall, Maria Callas, Judy Garland, Zsa Zsa Gabor, Vivien Leigh, Sophia Loren, Shirley MacLaine and Elizabeth Taylor, and society figures including John Aspinall, Soraya Khashoggi, and Shah of Iran Mohammad Reza Pahlavi.
+Scott claimed that he had burgled Queen Elizabeth The Queen Mother, a crime that he claimed was covered up by a government "D-Notice" banning press coverage.